-The Growing Healthy Habits curriculum aims to use gardening as a tool to teach about nutrition, and to encourage students to consume more fruits and vegetables, and increase physical activity.
+The Growing Healthy Habits curriculum aims to use gardening as a tool to teach about nutrition, to encourage students to consume more fruits and vegetables, and increase physical activity.
 Each lesson unit includes educator handouts, lesson plans, a journal entry activity, and a taste testing.

 - Pilot Tested